Ensembl/team_tools/git-hooks/README.txt

 These Git hooks are to control other repositories, on intcvs1.

-They need to be checked out somewhere, and then symlinked from the relevant bare repository.
+They are checked out at intcvs1:/repos/git/anacode/~githooks/tt/, and then symlinked from the relevant bare repository.

-"Somewhere" needs to be accessible when repositories are written, preferably "local" storage.
 See RT#275599 [intcvs1: Storage for Git checkouts of hooks?]